enepomnyaschih/jwidget/doc/jwidget/Watchable.md

 Reference: [jwidget/Destroyable](Destroyable.md).

 Builds a new property containing the result of the callback function called on this property value.
 To stop synchronization, destroy the result property.
 In comparison to [map](#map) method, destroys the previously assigned target values.
 To map multiple properties, use [jwidget/Mapper](Mapper.md).

-### isSilent

-	isSilent(): boolean

-Checks if this property never triggers events.
-This knowledge may help you do certain code optimizations.

 ### destroy